 - At the time, the defendant knew he or she was resisting a law enforcement officer, or someone who is legally authorized to execute the process or duty

-Penalties for Resistance without Violence
+Penalties for Resistance Without Violence in West Palm Beach

 Resisting Arrest or an Officer with Violence